sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 -   Take one of the previous actions and additionally place the device in a watch list to monitor the device more closely for potential risks.

 <a href="" id="securebootenabled"></a>**SecureBootEnabled**
-When Secure Boot is enabled, the system is forced to boot to a factory trusted state.
+<p style="margin-left: 20px">When Secure Boot is enabled, the system is forced to boot to a factory trusted state.
 Also, when Secure Boot is enabled, the core components used to boot the machine must have correct cryptographic signatures that are trusted by the organization that manufactured the device.
 The UEFI firmware verifies this before it lets the machine start.
-If any files have been tampered with, breaking their signature, the system will not boot.
+If any files have been tampered with, breaking their signature, the system will not boot.</p>

-If SecureBootEnabled = 1 (True), then allow access.
+<p style="margin-left: 20px">If SecureBootEnabled = 1 (True), then allow access.</p>

-If SecurebootEnabled = 0 (False), then take one of the following actions that align with your enterprise policies:
+<p style="margin-left: 20px">If SecurebootEnabled = 0 (False), then take one of the following actions that align with your enterprise policies:</p>

 -   Disallow all access
 -   Disallow access to HBI assets